How to Become a Postpartum Nurse

 Postpartum nurses care for new mothers and newborn infants in the hours and days immediately following birth.
 They need to have the basic nursing skills of any other specialty, but more importantly, you need to have compassion and patience.

 Thinking of becoming a Postpartum nurse?
 This guide will fill you in on everything you need to know.
-If you’re ready to take the next steps to becoming a Postpartum nurse, check out some of our featured programs:

 What is a Postpartum Nurse?

-Postpartum nurses are Registered Nurses who care for and help new mothers after they have given birth.
-In addition to attending to their patients’ physical and emotional needs, they are also trained to watch carefully for issues of concern such as postpartum depression or complications.
+Postpartum nurses are registered nurses who care for and help new mothers after they have given birth.
+In addition to attending to their patients’ physical and emotional needs, they are also trained to watch carefully for issues of concern, such as postpartum depression or complications.